John Stark Associates

 - Brief lines

 Welcome to this issue of 2PLM, an e-zine distributed every two weeks on a free subscription basis.
-This week's article, The Ascent of 3D is from regular contributor Mike Bryan.
-Mike's previous article, 'In Search of the True Product Data' can be read in the February 25, 2002 issue.
+This week's article, Please stop howling, is from regular contributor Mike Bryan.
+Mike's previous article, 'STEP and PDM' can be read in the November 4, 2002 issue.

 Mike Bryan can be contacted at firstname.lastname@example.org

 A reader asked if we run surveys.
 A good question in view of our wide readership.
 Here's one that could help you to position your Collaborative Product Development (CPD) priorities against the priorities of others.
 We've made a list of the main areas of CPD interest.
 If everyone responds by indicating the Top 5 priorities for their company we will be able to form a picture across the different industries.